Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Computation Details

 \section{Computation Details}

 We adopt the Vienna $ab\ initio$ simulation package (VASP), a software of first-principles pseudopotential plane wave method \cite{Kresse1999} based on Density Functional Theory (DFT), for calculation.
-The Perdew-Burke-Ernzerhof potential \cite{Perdew1996} is used to form of the exchange correlation functional.
+The Perdew-Burke-Ernzerhof potential (PBE) \cite{Perdew1996} is used to form of the exchange correlation functional.
 VASP can employ plane spiral basis functions to solve the Kohn-Sham equation through the self-consistent iterative method and calculate the force and tensor by the wave function.
 1T-CrTe$_2$ is simulated by a slab model with periodic boundary conditions and along with a vacuum region of 20 \AA\ between adjacent slabs to avoid a spurious dipole moment from image supercells.
 Atoms in the calculated system are relaxed to the ground state until the forces are less than $10^{-2}$ {eV/\AA}.
 Energy cutoffs and k-points are chosen as 328 eV and $41\times41\times1$ k-point grids respectively for accurate calculations, which are much larger than that typically recommended.
-The MAE of $\sqrt3\times2$ supercell is calculated statically using $7\times9\times1$ of k-points.
+The MAE of $\sqrt3\times2$ supercell is calculated statically using $19\times21\times1$ of k-points.
 The convergence criterion for self-consistent total-energy calculations is ${1.0\times10^{-6}}$ eV.

 Methfessel-Paxton smearing with a half-width of 0.05 eV is used to accelerate the convergence for relaxed calculations and static calculations.
-In order to modify the strong Coulomb interaction associated with Cr 3$d$ orbit, the Hubbard-$U$ term is chosen as $U$ = 2.4 eV \cite{Xian2022}.
+In order to modify the strong Coulomb interaction associated with Cr 3$d$ orbit, the PBE+$U$ method with $U$ = 2.4 eV is applied \cite{Xian2022}.
+We also calculated the Heyd-Scuseria Ernzerhof (HSE06) hybrid functional \cite{Hummer2009} band structures for comparision with the PBE+$U$ band structures.
 We perform fully noncollinear magnetic calculations within the projector-augmented wave formalism, as implemented in the VASP code by Hobbs et al. \cite{Hobbs2000} and SOC is also included in the present calculations.
-The optimized lattice constant of monolayer 1T-CrTe$_2$ is 3.698 \AA and in line with the recent theoretical results \cite{Xian2022,Liu2022}.
+The optimized lattice constant of monolayer 1T-CrTe$_2$ is 3.698 \AA\ and in line with the recent theoretical results \cite{Xian2022,Liu2022}.